bromleygallery/grandroombromleygallery/_pages/bromley/event-spaces.md

   Hosting intimate dinners, corporate lunches and your next networking event, this imaginative and versatile space is sure to offer a spectacular setting for any occasion.
   The venue’s breathtaking decor features striking light fixtures and walls adorned with original art by David Bromley.
 Host your event in this ever-evolving space!

+list_of_rooms:
-room_name: Bromley Gallery
+  - room_name: Bromley Gallery
     room_text:  >-
       From weddings, corporate events, media and product launches, birthday parties, private dinners and anything in between, our imaginative and versatile spaces can be transformed to offer a spectacular setting for any occasion.

       The venue’s breathtaking decor features striking light fixtures and walls adorned with original art by David Bromley.
 Host your event in this ever-evolving space!
     room_image: '/assets/images/Bromley event spaces Bromley gallery.jpg'
     whole_space_capacity_title: Capacity
     whole_space_capacity_items:
       - name: COCKTAIL
         number: 120
       - name: SEATED
         number: 60

 activate_slider: false
 slider_images: